Broker Check

 Here’s the TLDR version for those of you who scrolled all the way to the bottom:

 If you’re already at #5 on the list, you might be ready to hire a Financial Advisor.
-Lucky for you, I happen to be one and would love to help you plan for and reach your financial goals.
+If that sounds like you, let’s talk!

 Robert W. Baird & Co.
 Incorporated.
 Baird does not offer tax or legal advice

-[1] If we’re not already connected, click here to Connect, here to Like, and here to Follow.
+[1] If we’re not already connected, click to Connect and to Like.

 [5] High-interest debts include items like credit cards and some private student loans.
 Most items that carry interest charges of more than 6% annually are good targets for being paid down.